-Northbound I-25 closed at Park Avenue West for crash involving tanker truck, several vehicles
+Northbound I-25 closed at Park Avenue West for crash involving tanker truck, fuel spill

-DENVER — Northbound Interstate 25 was closed near downtown Denver on Thursday morning because of a rolled over tanker truck, the Colorado Department of Transportation said.
+DENVER -- Northbound Interstate 25 was closed near downtown Denver during the Thursday morning commute because of a crash that involved a rolled over tanker truck and several passenger vehicles, the Colorado Department of Transportation said.

 The interstate was closed between Park Avenue West and Interstate 70.
 Traffic was being taken off the interstate at Speer Boulevard.